Hurricane Alma (1996)

-Hurricane Alma was the first of three consecutively named storms to make landfall on the Pacific coast of Mexico during a ten-day span in June, 1996.
-Alma was the third tropical cyclone, first named storm, and first hurricane for the 1996 Pacific hurricane season.
-It is believed by meteorologists that the storm originated out of an Atlantic tropical wave which crossed Central America in the middle of June.
-In warmer than average waters of the open Pacific, it gradually organized and it was first designated as a tropical depression on June 20 before quickly intensifying to a tropical storm.
-Early on June 22 the storm was upgraded to a hurricane and subsequently reached peak intensity of 969 mb, a Category 2 on the Saffir-Simpson Hurricane Scale.
-Alma made landfall on Mexico's shoreline, but it soon moved back out over water and began to weaken.
+Hurricane Alma was the first of three consecutive tropical cyclones to make landfall on the Pacific Coast of Mexico within a ten-day timespan in late June and early July 1996.
+Alma was the third tropical depression, second tropical storm and first hurricane of the 1996 Pacific hurricane season.
+The storm originated from an Atlantic tropical wave that crossed Central America in mid-June 1996.
+In warmer than average waters of the open Pacific, the system gradually organized and was designated a tropical depression on June 20 before quickly intensifying to a tropical storm, receiving the name Alma.
+Early on June 22 Alma was upgraded to a hurricane and subsequently reached peak intensity of 969 mb, a Category 2 on the Saffir-Simpson Hurricane Scale.
+Alma made landfall on Mexico's southwest coast shortly thereafter, but it soon moved back out over water and began to weaken.
 Alma had severe impact in Mexico.
 Twenty deaths were reported.
-Damage is unknown.
+Total damage across the country is unknown.